 The host of Adriata

-He welcomes the Night Court to his sea-city, flirts lightly with Feyre, jokes that his wave-crest crown hurts, and speaks of a Prythian without its old caste cruelty.
+He welcomes the Night Court to his sea-city, flirts lightly with Feyre, jokes that the wave-crest crown hurts, and talks openly about a Prythian without its old caste cruelty.
+We liked him immediately.

 03